hamsamilton/QCDR/README.md

 python3 pyRetroPlotter_main.py -ip ../data/User_Template/User_Input.csv -out /path/to/outlocation.pdf -bgd ../data/User_Template/User_Input.csv -hist /histdataloc.csv

-A gene coverage distribution plot can also be created.
-These use the files created by RseQC as input.
-An example file can be found at data/SCRIPT/SCRIPT_B11_GC_info.csv
+ gene coverage distribution plot can also be created.
+This requires inputting an additional table describing the normalized gene body coverage across samples.
+We have built a separate tool to generate these tables.
+The software and instructions for use can be found at https://github.com/hamsamilton/ezGBC.
+An example file can be found at data/SCRIPT/SCRIPT_B11_GC_info.cs

 python3 pyRetroPlotter_main.py -ip ../data/User_Template/User_Input.csv -out /path/to/outlocation.pdf -bgd ../data/User_Template/User_Input.csv -gc gcdata.csv